Proven-Paradox/shaper-system/Handbook.md

 * **Max HP:** HP stands for hit points or health points (both work), and they are an abstract representation of a character’s health.
 While the character still has HP, they can still press on.
 At character creation you gain fifteen plus your Strength times three plus your Toughness times three HP.
 [15 + (STR x 3) + (TGH x 3)] (See [Chapter 12](#chapter-12-health-injury-death-and-recovery) for a more thorough description of what HP represent.)
 * **Max MP:** MP stats for mental points or mana points.
 Hopefully you recognize a pattern here.
 While some Abilities spend HP, most require you to spend MP to use them.
 You start with fifteen plus your Mind times three plus your Heart times three.
 [15 + (MND x 3) + (HRT x 3)]

-> Both XU and Marona have to calculate their point stats now.
+> Both XU-808 and Marona have to calculate their point stats now.
 For HP, their Strength is 0 and their Toughness is 3, so [15 + (0 * 3) + (3 * 3) = 24] is their starting HP.
 Mind 3 and Heart 0 gets the same amount of MP, 24.

 ## Step 2-b: Offense/Defense
 These are modifiers to your attacks’ accuracy or your ability to avoid a foe's attacks.
 It is relatively rare for a roll to be modified only by one’s Attributes; rolls generally have two Attributes added as well as some modifiers from XP bonuses, as follows.